Detective Conan: Quarter of Silence: Production

 The film was announced to be in the making at the end of the fourteenth film, The Lost Ship in the Sky.
-The details of the film were announced on the official film website on December 4, 2010.
-On March 5, 2011, the site was updated again to a new updating revealing the 90 second trailer and the theme song.
+The details of the film were announced on the official film website on September 30, 2014.
+On March 5, 2011, the site was updated again revealing the 90 second trailer and the theme song.

 In an interview with the Japanese magazine Otonafami, Gosho Aoyama revealed the setting is the snowy mountains due to the fact survivors will die in 15 minutes when buried under an avalanche.

 Music

 The official soundtrack of the film is conducted by Ono Katsuo and released on April 13, 2011.
 The theme song used for this film is "Don't Wanna Lie" by B'z.